 Visual illusion sensitivity will be measured as the average error rate in the incongruent condition, and separately for the 3 illusion types.
 Although the error rate is arguably a crude score, which does not take into account the effect of varying illusion strength, the interaction with task difficulty and the possible adjustments in response strategy (speed-accuracy trade off), it is also the most simple and easy to reproduce, hence its usage as our primary outcome for the current registered report.
 As a secondary exploratory outcome, the Inverse Efficiency Score (IES, Townsend & Ashby, 2014) will also be computed.
 This metric incorporates both speed and accuracy by dividing the mean reaction time of correct responses by the proportion of correct responses, separately for each illusion.

-The two sets of 3 illusion blocks will be separated by 2 short questionnaires acting as a break, namely the IPIP-6 (Sibley et al., 2011), measuring 6 personality traits with 24 analogue scales items, and the PID-5 (Krueger et al., 2011), measuring 5 maladaptive personality traits with 25 Likert scales items.
+The two sets of 3 illusion blocks will be separated by 2 short questionnaires, namely the IPIP-6 (Sibley et al., 2011), measuring 6 personality traits with 24 analogue scales items, and the PID-5 (Krueger et al., 2011), measuring 5 maladaptive personality traits with 25 Likert scales items.
 These questionnaires are included as a way of providing a break between the two cognitively taxing blocks and maintain paradigmatic consistency with previous studies (Makowski et al., 2023).
 Additionally, the psychoticism subscale of the PID-5 will be used to examine the correlation between maladaptive traits and illusion sensitivity, evaluating the existence of the link proposed in previous studies (Costa et al., 2023).

 Data Analysis